oneandonlydingye/howarding/README.md

-# 👋 Hi there, I’m Howard Ding Ye
+# 👋 Hi there, I’m Howard Ding

 Welcome to my GitHub profile!